zio/zio-http/docs/website/docs/v1.x/dsl/http/index.md

 ### Http.response

-Creates an HTTP application which always responds with the same `Response`.
+Creates an HTTP application that always responds with the same `Response`.

 ```scala
   val app: HttpApp[Any, Nothing] = Http.response(Response.ok)